danchoi/soywiki/README.markdown

 ## Search

+* `:SWSearch` [term]
+* `:SWNamespacedSearch` [term]

-To search your SoyWiki wiki, type `:SWSearch [search term]`.
+These commands search your SoyWiki wiki.
 Vim will load any matches in the quickfix list window.
 If there are matches, you can use `:cn` and `:cp` to go from match to match, `:cl` to list the matches, and `:cc [item number]` to see a particular match ln the list.
 See `:help quickfix` to see the list of matches. for more QuickFix commands.

-Searches are case-sensitve by default.
-To do a case-insensitive search, add a `\c` to your search string, e.g.:
+Examples:

-    :SWSearch Gnu\c
+    :SWSearch Gnu
+    :SWNamespacedSearch Gnu

-Again, you can use `:SWS` as a shortcut.
+You can use `:SWS` as a shortcut for `:SWSearch`.
+You can also tab-complete `:SWNS` to `:SWSNamespacedSearch`.

+Searches are case-insensitve.

 Under the hood, `:SWSearch` is just a thin wrapper around the `:vimgrep` command.
+Use `:vimgrep` directly if you want to do anything more specific.

 Tip: You can flag important notes in your wiki content by typing flags like TODO or IMPORTANT on the same line, and then use `:SWSearch` and